bornilshopno/peddy_pet-adoption/RequirementReadme.md

 ### 5. **Footer**

-- Implement the footer as per the Figma design.
+Okay- Implement the footer as per the Figma design.
-- Ensure it is responsive.
+Okay- Ensure it is responsive.

 ### 6. **Responsive Design**

-- The entire platform must be responsive and functional on Desktop, Tablet, and Mobile devices.
+Okay- The entire platform must be responsive and functional on Desktop, Tablet, and Mobile devices.
-- Use Tailwind CSS breakpoints for responsiveness.
+Okay- Use Tailwind CSS breakpoints for responsiveness.

 ## Challenges